Wimuz/drum-trainer/README.md

 ## Summary

 The drum trainer provides detailed information on accuracy, synchronicity and dynamics of a digital drum recording.
 The tool uses midi and a user-defined drum pattern (instruments and limbs) as main inputs.
+AI learning should enhance the tool.

 ## Background